r-windows/docs/faq.md

  - Rtools35 (gcc 4.9.3): used by R versions 3.3 - 3.6.
 This is probably what you need.
  - Rtools40 (gcc 8.3.0): experimental next generation, see [documentation](https://cran.r-project.org/bin/windows/testing/rtools40.html)

-It is highly recommended to always install Rtools in the default path, so that R can find it when building packages.
+It is highly recommended to __install Rtools in the default location__ where R expects to find it when building packages.
+The default location is `C:/Rtools/` for Rtools35 and `C:/rtools40/` for Rtools40.

 ## Where R looks for the compiler

 The way R finds the compiler path is a bit convoluted for historical reasons, but it is quite simple.
-The most important thing is that the correct version of `make` is on the path. _On Windows it is not needed to put gcc on the path!_
+The most important thing is that the correct version of `make` is on the path. __It is not needed to put gcc on the path!__

 ```r
 # Check your path